 If we claim to love God, Whom we have not seen, we should be willing to love those we see.
 Our perception of others tells us how we feel about them.
-Sometimes our thoughts make us think we are more superior to others—self-righteous and wiser.
+Sometimes our thoughts make us think we are more superior to others—self-righteous or smarter.
 Eventually, our thoughts will express themselves.
-Our thoughts will exude in our attitude and approach towards others as bias, criticism, envy or resentment.
+Our thoughts will exude in our attitude and approach to others as bias, criticism, envy or resentment.
 Evaluate your thoughts about others and ensure they are not offensive to God, first.
-If your thoughts about others seem unacceptable before God, quash them!
+If your thoughts about others seem unacceptable before God, quash them.
 Tune out spiteful and disparaging thoughts towards others that are based on hearsay or assumptions.
 Our hidden thoughts are within earshot of God.
-Our love for others is an expression of our love for God.
 Halt any thoughts that denigrate others.
-God has their best interests in His Heart.
+God will always have their best interest on His Mind.

 5 My soul shall be satisfied as with marrow and fatness, and my mouth shall praise You with joyful lips.
 6 When I remember You on my bed, I meditate on You in the night watches.
 7 Because You have been my help, therefore in the shadow of Your Wings I will rejoice.
 8 My soul follows close behind You; Your right hand upholds me (Psalm 63).

 Take stock of the day before you turn in.
 What did God reveal about Himself and about you today?
-Where did you falter and what could you have done better?
-He carries us through each second of every minute.
+Where did you falter, and what could you have done better?
+He carries us through each second, of every minute.
 Think of God’s Love that guided you to the finish line.
 God is our help from the start, to the end of the day.
 Better to go to bed with thanksgiving than misgivings.
-Remember God on your bed, how He guided your ways and kept you under His Wings.
+Remember God on your bed; how He guided your path, and kept you under His Wings.
 Recount the many ways God’s Goodness sustained you.
 Rejoice in joyful utterance at the end of the day; as you fade away to deep sleep.
 Put aside all worry and anxious thoughts before you sleep.
 It will not matter who pushed your buttons, and rubbed you the wrong way.
-Sleep in peace and with thanksgiving on your mind.
+Sleep in peace, and with thanksgiving on your mind.

 If we know God is watching and listening, then we would mind our Ps and Qs.
 The fear of God is the foundation of wisdom.
-Just as we are careful to slow down when we approach a police car, we must be cautious in our conscious awareness of God’s Presence.
+Just as we are careful to slow down when we approach a police car, we must be cautious in our awareness of God’s Presence.
 The fear of God elicits a foreboding thought of being castigated for disobedience.
-Why do people feel ill at ease or even offended by the notion that we should fear God?
-Children become afraid of their parents when they are about to break rules.
+Why do people feel ill at ease, or even offended by the notion of fearing God?
+Children become afraid of their parents, when they are about to break rules.
 If they were once disciplined for insolence and disobedience, they will remember not to cross that line again.
 So it is with God; the fear of God should steer us away from sin.
 Restraining ourselves from what would likely be against God’s Ways, reveals that we understand what is required of us.
 We must repent when we see the error of our ways.
 Commandments are meant to protect us, just as rules protect children, and laws protect a society from running amok.

 23 Keep your heart with all diligence, for out of it spring the issues of life.
 24 Put away from you a deceitful mouth, and put perverse lips far from you.
 25 Let your eyes look straight ahead, and your eyelids look right before you.
 26 Ponder the path of your feet, and let all your ways be established.
 27 Do not turn to the right or the left (Proverbs 4).